ukri-bench/benchmark-s-omb/README.md

 should be modified accordingly.
 Notes describing the appropriate modifications are included within the `get_local_rank` script.
-On Perlmutter, MPI jobs are started using the SLURM PMI, and the `LOCAL_RANK` may be set using
+On ARCHER2, MPI jobs are started using the SLURM PMI, and the `LOCAL_RANK` may be set using
 `export LOCAL_RANK=$SLURM_LOCALID`.

 ## Required Tests

 The full OMB suite tests numerous communication patterns.
-Only the benchmarks listed in the following table are required for NERSC-10 testing:
+Only the benchmarks listed in the following table are required:

 | Test                |Description| Message <br> Size | Nodes <br> Used | Ranks <br> Used |